tnyim/cpuvinf/README.md

 # cpuvinf
 CPUVInf - Raspberry Pi Diagnostics Tool<br /><br /><br />
 <B>What is CPUVINF?</B><br /><br />
-CPUVInf is a tiny, simple and useful diagnostics tool for the Raspberry Pi minicomputer series written purely in shell scripting language.
+<span style="text-align:justify;">CPUVInf is a tiny, simple and useful diagnostics tool for the Raspberry Pi minicomputer series written purely in shell scripting language.
 It is compatible with all Raspberry Pi 1 and all Raspberry Pi 2 minicomputers and therefore with all available Linux based operating systems for the Raspberry Pi series.
-It started off as a small script to read CPU temperature and voltage but has since become much more than that.<br /><br /><br />
+It started off as a small script to read CPU temperature and voltage but has become much more than that.</span><br /><br /><br />
 <B>Full list of compatible OS:</B>
 <ul>
 <li>Raspbian</li>